johntiger1/vector_cookbook/README.md

 ## module list
 List the possible modules you can load

+## final thoughts
+Issues with CUDA etc. are independent of modules.
+But of course, you must ensure that GPU paths and other stuff is set up correctly.

 # Shell commands:
 1. Eval is used to evaluate expressions.
 Essentially, allows dynamic code parsing (and then execution)